Kurento/kurento/source/mastering/kurento_API.rst

     "Filter" -> "FaceOverlayFilter";
     "Filter" -> "GStreamerFilter";

 Hubs
 ====
 Hubs are media objects in charge of managing multiple media flows in a pipeline.
 A Hub has several hub ports where other media elements are connected.
 Let's see the available hubs in Kurento:

-Composite
-    A Hub that mixes the audio stream of its connected inputs and constructs a grid with the video streams of them.
+**Composite** is a hub that mixes the audio stream of its connected inputs and constructs a grid with the video streams of them.

 .. image:: ../images/toolbox/Composite.png
    :align:  center

-DispatcherOneToMany
-    A Hub that sends a given input to all the connected output HubPorts.
+**DispatcherOneToMany** is a Hub that sends a given input to all the connected output HubPorts.

 .. image:: ../images/toolbox/DispatcherOneToMany.png
    :align:  center

-Dispatcher
-    A Hub that allows routing between arbitrary input-output HubPort pairs.
+**Dispatcher** is a hub that allows routing between arbitrary input-output HubPort pairs.

 .. image:: ../images/toolbox/Dispatcher.png
    :align:  center

+The following class diagram shows the relationships of the hubs.

 .. digraph:: Hubs
    :caption: Class diagram of Hubs in Kurento API